Lectionary Bible Studies and Sermons

 Paul follows up his exhortations with a divine promise.
 Our God, who is a God of peace and love, will reside in the midst of a people who seek peace and love.
 Division drives our Lord away; harmony invites him into our fellowship.

-v12.
+v12-13.
 Paul now encourages his readers to properly greet each other.
 In their culture, a kiss was the accustomed greeting, but let it be a "holy" one, a pure and sincere one.
 Paul then follows up with a greeting from the "saints" in Macedonia.
 The saints, of course, are living believers, not dead believers.

-v13.
-Paul concludes with a final benediction.
-This is a Trinitarian benediction in that it speaks of God as Father, Son and Holy Spirit.
-God's revelation of himself takes place within human experience.
-Within that experience, the writers of the New Testament came to understand God as a multi-personal being.
-He is a God who relates within himself.
-Their experience of God as triune (one God but three persons) was revealed to them in the context of redemption.
-God's intention to save a people to himself from lost humanity exposed his person as triune.
-In the context of salvation, the New Testament writers experienced the individuality of each of the members of the Godhead (trinity).
-Here, in this verse, Paul identifies the persons of the trinity by their different functions within the redemption of humanity.
-In particular, this triune nature of God is revealed in the grace of Christ.
-He freely gives his very being for us.
-In his death we die to sin, in his life we live unto God.
-Now freely possessing the righteousness of Christ, we may come into the presence of God the Father and possess his eternal and abiding love.
-Nothing can take his love away from us.
-He is ours and we are his.
+In this benediction, Paul identifies the persons of the trinity by their different functions within the redemption of humanity.
+God is revealed in the unlimited kindness of Christ in that Jesus freely gave his very being for us so that in his death we die to sin and in his life we live unto God.
+Now, freely possessing the righteousness of Christ, we may come into the presence of God the Father and possess his eternal and abiding love.
+Nothing can take his love away from us; He is ours and we are his.
 As one of the Father's loved ones, we are now possessed by the indwelling Spirit.
 With the Holy Spirit now infusing our complete self, we become one with the Father and the Son, in fellowship with God, and also through God, with each other.
+It is Paul's prayer that his readers experience divine grace, love and fellowship to the full.

 Be blessed